rfargose/Data-Analysis/Bike Sales Dashboard/README.md

-In this project I have used Excel to clean and analyze bike sales data.
+In this project I have used Google Sheets (Excel) to clean and analyze bike sales data.